JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

 ansible -i ./ansible/inventory/hosts sandbox -m ping --user justin --ask-pass
 ```

-The `--user justin --ask-pass` flags on this refer to this user and password for the ansible control node, as the playbook uses the `ssh-copy-id` command from the control node.
+> The `--user justin` and `--ask-pass` flags on this refer to this user and password for the ansible control node, as the playbook uses the `ssh-copy-id` command from the control node.
+These are unneccesary if they are included in-line as described above or injected in other ways, which can be found below.

 [![Ping Pong](ansible-ping-pong.jpg "A successful ansible ping pong response")](ansible-ping-pong.jpg)
 *A successful ansible ping pong response*

 ### 🗝️ Automating Key-Based Authentication

-Ansible is at its best when it's used to automate tasks, so let's create an SSH key and an Ansible playbook to copy it over:
+Ansible is at its best when it's used to automate tasks, and an SSH key will allow us to do so more securely:

 ```
-# Create SSH key for Ansible
+# Create an SSH key for Ansible
 ssh-keygen -t ed25519 -C "ansible"

 # Create a directory to save the SSH keys
 /home/wsl/.ssh/ansible

 # Enter Password (or blank)
-# Blank allows Ansible to use this key with password prompt at start for vault only
+# Leaving it blank allows for easier integration with automations but comes with a non-zero cost for security
 ```

-Now we need to create a playbook to copy the ansible key to the taget host, wait for ssh to become available, then ping the host to ensure that key-based authentication has been set up.
+It's possible to automate the addition of SSH keys to remote servers in our `hosts` file via a playbook:

 ```
 # Create a playbook directory
 mkdir ./ansible/playbooks
 ```

-After the playbook directory has been created, create a file called `ssh-key-setup.yml` with the following content:
+With the playbook directory created, I created a file called `ssh-key-setup.yml` with the following content:

 ```
 ---